pirainogi/garden-pi-frontend/README.md

 - React-Router-DOM

 # Features
-- New clients can create new accounts that are authenticated and authorized
+- New clients can create new accounts
 - Users are authenticated with `bcrypt` and `JWT` upon login
 - Users can edit and update their profile information, or delete their account
 - Users can create and delete plants
 - Users can group their plants
+- Users can review historical plant data as served by the external sensors
 - Actions instruct users on the care and management of their plants

 # Component Hierarchy